Lon Clark

 Lon Clark (January 12, 1912 – October 2, 1998) was a New York City actor of stage and radio.

 Clark was born in Frost, Minnesota.
 As a youth in Minnesota, Clark studied at the MacPhail Center for Music in Minneapolis.
 He began as a musician and actor in traveling tent shows, followed by a season with the Cincinnati Summer Opera.
 After participating in radio drama in Cincinnati, he arrived in New York during the 1940s, and his rich baritone voice quickly led to network radio roles.

 Radio

 He had the title role in Nick Carter, Master Detective on the Mutual Broadcasting System from 1943 to 1955.
 The Nick Carter scripts were by Alfred Bester and others.
 Clark also played the district attorney in Front Page Farrell.

 Clark was also a familiar voice on such programs as the weekday serial Mommie and the Men, the frontier serial adventure Wilderness Road, the World War II dramas Words at War (1943–45) and Soldiers of the Press (1942–45), the quiz show Quick as a Flash, the soap opera Bright Horizon, the science fiction series 2000 Plus and Exploring Tomorrow, Lights Out, The Mysterious Traveler, The Kate Smith Hour, The March of Time, The Adventures of the Thin Man and Norman Corwin Presents, playing opposite such performers as Fred Allen, Art Carney, Helen Hayes and Orson Welles.

+Oldtime radio collectors also identify Clark as the unnamed reader of Sunday funnies on the Hearst-syndicated "Comic Weekly Man" series.